National Minimum Wage and National Living Wage - rates and overview

-The following rates are for the National Minimum Wage and the National Living Wage in the UK and apply to workers in Northern Ireland.
-These minimum wage rates have been in effect since 1 April 2019.
+The National Minimum Wage and the National Living Wage in the UK apply to workers in Northern Ireland.
+These minimum wage rates are the hourly rate that workers should be paid by their employers depending on their age or whether they are an apprentice.

 Apprentices are entitled to the minimum wage for their age if they are aged 19 years or over and have completed the first year of their apprenticeship.